EllisTest1/WinFilter/README.md

 # WinFilter

-This executable is intended to modify search a number of search settings across multiple browsers.
+This executable is intended to modify search a number of search settings across multiple browsers to reduce explicit content.
 Right now it has limited capability but can be expanded to accomodate more settings.